-The 84th Texas Legislature amended the Texas Family Code to provide that a suit in which adoption is requested may be filed in the county in which the child resides or in the county where the petitioners reside, regardless of whether another court has continuing exclusive jurisdiction under Tex.
+The Texas Family Code authorizes a suit in which adoption is requested may be filed in the county in which the child resides or in the county where the petitioners reside, regardless of whether another court has continuing exclusive jurisdiction under Tex.
 Fam.
 Code Chapter 155.
 A court that has continuing exclusive jurisdiction is not required to transfer the suit affecting the parent-child relationship to the court in which the adoption suit is filed.
-To support this change, the 84th Texas Legislature also amended Tex.
+Tex.
 Fam.
-Code § 155.001(c), to create an exception to continuing, exclusive jurisdiction for suits for adoption.
+Code § 155.001(c) allows an exception to continuing, exclusive jurisdiction for suits for adoption.
 Tex.
 Fam.
 Code § 103.001(b).